 During the summer months, usually between May and October, we have a grass cutting programme to maintain the grass verges along the majority of Cambridgeshire’s roads.
 This is county wide and based on average grass growth.
 Please see the map below for our verge cutting and village grass cutting routes.

 Within urban areas and villages, we cut the grass three times a year.
-The documents below shows which villages we will grass cut this year and the planned dates for the second cut.
-The first cut has been completed.
+The documents below shows which villages we will grass cut this year and the planned dates for the third cut.
+The first and second cut have been completed.

 Size: 3.98 MB File format: pdf